-One of the “must have” modifications for your foxbody Mustang is improving the charging system and replacing the factory alternator with a newer 3G that can help support electric fans, electric water pumps or things like sound systems…
+One of the “must-have” modifications for your fox body Mustang is improving the charging system and replacing the factory alternator with a newer 3G that can help support electric fans, electric water pumps or things like sound systems…

-Your Fox Mustang likely came from factory with a 75amp 2G alternator and it’s wired (from factory) in kind of a detrimental fashion.
-The power is carried to the battery starting with the 3 prong connector and those two “big” black/orange wires merge into one and is ran along the radiator support.
+Your Fox Mustang likely came from the factory with a 75amp 2G alternator and it’s wired (from the factory) in kind of a detrimental fashion.
+The power is carried to the battery starting with the 3 prong connector and those two “big” black/orange wires merge into one and is ran along with the radiator support.
 The 3G modification fixes this lack of 80’s engineering judgment (read: Kirchhoff’s law) with a larger battery cable (4GA recommended, 6GA minimum).

 Things to gather for the 3G swap

 - 3G alternator (130amps) from a 95 Mustang

 - 4GA. battery cable (welding cable works fine) approx. 15ft

 - MegaFuse (175amp) holder+fuse (Or Marine-grade breaker)